juanmirandacazaux/juanmirandacazaux/README.md

 📬 Let’s connect!

-You can reach me via GitHub, LinkedIn, or email — I’m always open to collaborations, ideas, and new challenges.
+You can reach me via GitHub, LinkedIn, or email.
+I’m always open to collaborations, ideas, and new challenges.